 [litter of ten piglets are suckling from a sow, A tiny white runt appears]

-Narrator: Root and grunt push and shove room for everyone well everyone except for the runt.
+Narrator: Root and grunt, push and shove, room for everyone.
+Well, everybody except - the runt.

-Narrator: John Arable had been up since daybreak he'd seen the size of the pig and he wasn't looking forward to what had to be done
+Narrator: John Arable had been up since daybreak.
+He'd seen the size of the pig, but he wasn't looking forward to what had to be done.

 Fern Arable: Oh Wilbur!

-Narrator: The next day was the most saddest one Fern and Wilbur had ever known, For the young pig was taken from his home under the apple tree and sold down the road to Fern's uncle Homer L Zuckerman
+Narrator: The next day was the saddest one Fern and Wilbur had ever known, for the young pig was taken from his home under the apple tree, and sold down the road to Fern's uncle, Homer Zuckerman.

-Fern Arable: What's Papa going to do with that axe?
+Fern Arable: What's Papa doing with that axe?

 Mrs. Arable: [Poors more batter on pancake griddle] Some pigs were born last night.

-Fern Arable: Why does he need an axe for?
+Fern Arable: What does he need an axe for?

-Mrs. Arable: One of the pigs was a runt, So your father has decided to do away with it!
+Mrs. Arable: One of the pigs was a runt, so your father has to do away with it.

-Fern Arable: Do away with it, you mean kill it?
+Fern Arable: Do away with it?
+You, you mean, kill it?

 Mrs. Arable: Well, yes.

-Fern Arable: Just because it's smaller than the others.
+Fern Arable: [shocked] Just because it's smaller than the others?